scholarsportal/historical-topos/content/collection.en.md

 title = "Full Collection"
 +++

 To find maps by place name, use the search box or scroll through the list below.
-Once you have found a map, select View in GeoPortal to visualize this map in the Scholar’s Portal GeoPortal.
+Once you have found a map, select View in GeoPortal to visualize this map in the Scholars GeoPortal.
 This will overlay the map onto a current base map, allowing you to explore changes over time.
 It will also provide you with more detailed information about the map itself.

-For more information on using the map index and searching maps in the GeoPortal, see [‘Using the Maps’](../using-maps).
+For more information on using the map index and searching maps in Scholars GeoPortal, see [Using the Maps](../using-maps/).

 <input placeholder="Search by sheet map name" name="Place name search" id="index-filter" type="text" aria-label="Search by sheet map name"/>